B-Bay Aquarium Resource

 When buying Angelfish, the best plan is to get a group of six or more that are young and let them grow up together in your aquarium.
 Generally when fish are introduced to a new aquarium while they are young they will do much better.
 They will grow up in that environment and it will become their home.
 Older fish or adults tend to not be easy to introduce to a new home and new aquarium.
 The older they are the more stressful this can be on the fish.

 Minimum tank size for freshwater Angelfish should be 20 Gal. and if they are in a 20 Gal. it should be the taller size and not the long and shallow shape.
 This will give them more room for their fins to grow without dragging on the bottom and getting damaged.
-The safe stocking level for a 20 Gal. tank is six Angelfish.
+The safe stocking level for a 20 Gal. tank is four Angelfish.
 I suggest getting the largest size of tank you can handle to make it easier to keep the water clean and the fish happy.
+The SeaClear Bowfront 36 Gallon Aquarium is a great tank for a group of 6 - 10 Angelfish and will become the centerpiece of the room that it is displayed in.

 Angelfish are social and tend to swim together.
 As they grow up together males and females will pair up.
 These pairs will claim a territory and may drive other fish away as they prepare to spawn.
 If your planning to breed your Angelfish you may want to move the pair or a better option would be to move the others from the tank.
 The female will lay as many as 1000 eggs on a cleaned surface and both parents will take care of the fry.